Author Topic: How Elitist is a Clan Council? (Read 2887 times)

 In reality, science often moves in exponential growth but also with a lot of not-so-great results through experimentation.
 But even the perceived failures have value in adding to the layers of scientific knowledge.
 So if you are going purely by the scientific method you embrace the failures too as you experiment.
 The trueborns have never been very comfortable with that.
 A little bit of it is ok.
 A lot of it threatens to shred the ideas that the warriors themselves are at the helm of the eugenics program through honor/glory/bloodname.

-« Last Edit: Today at 05:54:00 by Alan Grant »
+« Last Edit: 31 August 2024, 05:54:00 by Alan Grant »

 Arkansas Warrior